Luther's canon: Old Testament apocrypha

 Luther included the deuterocanonical books in his translation of the German Bible, but he did relocate them to after the Old Testament, calling them "Apocrypha, that are books which are not considered equal to the Holy Scriptures, but are useful and good to read."
+With respect to the Old Testament canon, Luther used the Old Testament canon listed by the early Church Father Jerome.

+It is a common misconception that Martin Luther removed certain books from the Bible; rather, "Luther collected the apocryphal books and placed them at the end of the Old Testament, rather than have them interspersed among the other books."
+While deemed noncanonical, the books of the Apocrypha remained a part of the Lutheran Bible.
+The Luther Bible influenced the production of Bibles used by the Evangelical-Lutheran Churches worldwide.
+In the present-day, the official Evangelical-Lutheran Bible translations (such as Bibel 2000) in the Nordic-Baltic region continue to include the Old Testament, Apocrypha, and New Testament.

 New Testament "disputed books": Hebrews, James, Jude, and Revelation

 In the 4th century the Council of Rome had outlined the 27 New Testament books which now appear in the Catholic canon.

 Luther considered Hebrews, James, Jude, and the Revelation to be "disputed books", which he included in his translation but placed separately at the end in his New Testament published in 1522; these books needed to be interpreted subject to the undisputed books, which are called the "canon within a canon."
 This group of books begins with the book of Hebrews, and in its preface Luther states, "Up to this point we have had to do with the true and certain chief books of the New Testament.
 The four which follow have from ancient times had a different reputation."

 According to some scholars such as Johann Michael Reu, but controversial, Luther did not personally regard these books as canonical: in the September Testament he included them but did not add numbers to them, and in the 1534 Bible he treated them the same as the Old Testament Apocrypha.
 In the Preface to James of the 1522 September Testament, Luther explicitly stated it was not "apostolic" (which for Luther did not mean being written by the Apostles, but "whatever preaches Christ"):

 "I think highly of the epistle of James, and regard it as valuable although it was rejected in early days.
-It does not expound human doctrines, but lays much emphasis on God's law. […] I do not hold it to be of apostolic authorship."
+It does not expound human doctrines, but lays much emphasis on God's law. [...]
+I do not hold it to be of apostolic authorship."

 Luther goes on to say that it contradicts St Paul and cannot be defended: it teaches "works-righteousness" and does not mention "the Passion, the Resurrection or the Spirit of Christ."